 Failure to comply with any of the conditions of the permit will result in rescission of the permit.
-The Board of Selectmen may suspend all rights incidental to said permit pending the completion of an investigation by the Board of Selectmen into the compliance or non-compliance with any conditions of a permit issued pursuant to this Article.
+The Select Board may suspend all rights incidental to said permit pending the completion of an investigation by the Select Board into the compliance or non-compliance with any conditions of a permit issued pursuant to this Article.